-WHAG utilizes its resources to strengthen brand awareness of its programmes and services, ensuring that it is visible to the local communities it serves.
-In 2023 WHAG will continue dedicating to more inclusive acquisitions, ethical conservation and innovative interpretations of showcasing the nation's tangible and intangible African art heritage.
-The Gallery will make greater efforts through its outreach programmes and partnerships with tertiary institutions to impart the importance and impact of art education on learner and student career development.
+In the pursuit of strengthening brand awareness for its programs and services, WHAG continues to allocate resources strategically, ensuring visibility within the local communities it serves.
+Throughout 2024/25, WHAG remains steadfast in its dedication to inclusive acquisitions, ethical conservation practices, and innovative interpretations that showcase the nation's tangible and intangible African art heritage.
+Emphasizing outreach initiatives and collaborations with tertiary institutions, WHAG aims to underscore the significance and impact of art education on the career development of learners and students.